senthilrch/kube-fledged/cluster-image-cache.md

 # 3. Proposed Solution - *Distributed* Cluster Image Cache:-
 The proposed solution is to have a ** *distributed* ** cluster image cache.
 The image cache is distributed across all/multiple worker nodes and not in a centralized local repository mirror.
 Applications that
-require near instant Pod startup or that cannot tolerate loss of connectivity to image registry will have the container images stored in the cluster image cache and made available directly in the node.
+require instant Pod startup or that cannot tolerate loss of connectivity to image registry will have the container images stored in the cluster image cache and made available directly in the node.
 When a Pod is scheduled to the node that has image pull policy either "Never" or "IfNotPresent", the image from the image cache in the node will be used.
 This eliminates the delay incurred in downloading the image.